DEFRA/water-abstraction-acceptance-tests/cypress/e2e/internal/supplementary-billing-flags/README.md

   - Flags are added for pre-SROC supplementary billing.

 ### Scenario 1: Editing a return
 - **Description**: Editing a submitted return brings the user to a confirmation page where they can manually flag the return for supplementary billing.
 The service determines which flags to add based on the return's dates and whether it is for a two-part tariff.
+We already have a test that checks editing a return raises an sroc flag so this additional test is specific to two-part tariff supplementary billing flags.
 - **Acceptance Criteria**:
   - Flags are added for pre-SROC, SROC, and two-part tariff supplementary billing.